greenbone/openvas-scanner/rust/nasl-cli/README.md

 Load up Notus Advisories into redis.
 It performs the signature check, the hashsum check and the upload.

 Signature check is optional.
-It must be enabled with the command line option but also the environment variable `GPGHOME` to the gnupg keyring must be set.
+It must be enabled with the command line option but also the environment variable `GNUPGHOME` to the gnupg keyring must be set.

 Usage:
 `GPGHOME=/path/to/.gnupg nasl-cli notus update --path <path-to-the-advisories> --signature-check`